John Linehan (basketball): Professional playing career

 Linehan was not drafted into the National Basketball Association (NBA).
 He played for the Greenville Groove, of the National Basketball Development League (NBDL).
 In the 2003–04 season, he played for the Dakota Wizards of the Continental Basketball Association (CBA), and won the league's championship with the team.

 After winning the CBA championship, Linehan moved to Europe, and signed with Paris Basket Racing of the LNB Pro A in France, where he also played two years (2006–08) for SLUC Nancy.
 In the 2008–09 season, he played for Kalev/Cramo, in Estonia.
 With the team, he won the Estonian Cup and the Estonian League championship.
+Around this time, Linehan was nicknamed "Le Virus" (English: "The Virus").

 In July 2009, he signed a one-year contract with the French Pro A team Cholet Basket.
 He won the 2009–10 season's French League championship with the team.

 In July 2010, Linehan signed a contract with the French club SLUC Nancy, and in the 2010–11 season, he won the French League championship with them.
 Linehan at one time held the record for the most assists in a single EuroLeague game, with 15 assists.
 On the 3 November 2011, he delivered 15 assists, in a EuroLeague game against Fenerbahçe.
 The record was later broken.

 Coaching career

-Linehan began his career as a basketball coach in 2015.
+Linehan began his career as a basketball coach in 2015, and has coached at Drexel, Brown, Hartford, Georgia, and Saint Joseph's.
+On June 5, 2024, Linehan was announced as an assistant coach for BYU.

-In July 2017, it was announced that Linehan would join the coaching staff at Hartford.

-In May 2019, it was announced that Linehan would join the coaching staff at the University of Georgia.
-Linehan was named an assistant coach at Saint Joseph's University on April 22, 2022.